Link Search Menu Expand Document Documentation Menu

 The query returns the following results:

-Example 5: Use the reverse command with a complex pipeline
+Example 5: Using the reverse command with filtering

 The following query uses the reverse command with filtering and field selection: